-- Internet was designed as plain-text based, since 1960s computers were slow, and the DARPANET lines were physically secured. - Security of communication has to be added by the Netizen! - Now computers are fast, and who knows who is listening. - Suggestion: encrypt everything, including hard drives: gadgets with personal information (i.e. SSN in tax returns) get stolen. - This lecture focuses on secure shell, but public key cryptography applies in general: email reading, web browsing, data storage.
-Some examples on next slide. - Telnet & FTP - clear text passwords, clear text sessions - Avoid both.
-Ban them on your servers.
+- Internet was designed as plain-text based, since 1960s computers were slow, and the DARPANET lines were physically secured. - Security of communication has to be added by the Netizen! - Now computers are fast, and who knows who is listening. - Encrypt everything, including hard drives: gadgets with personal information (i.e. SSN in tax returns) get stolen. - Disable FireWire in BIOS! - Cryptography can and should be used in general: email reading, web browsing, data storage.
+Some examples on next slide. - Telnet & FTP - use clear plain text passwords, clear plain text sessions. - Use ssh and scp - encrypted credentials and session data. - The problem is much more wide spread, see next slide.